Chaitali3625/Calci/README.md

 # Calculator Web App

 A simple and responsive calculator built using HTML, CSS, and JavaScript.
-This project was completed as part of a CodeAlpha internship and served as a practice project to improve web development skills.

 ## 🚀 Features